mgechev/blog.mgechev.com/_drafts/immutability-in-angularjs-immutablejs.md

 console.log(list3.toJS()); // [ 1, 2, 3, 4 ]

 {% endhighlight %}

-In these benchmarks, there are three main variables:

-- type of the collection (mutable, immutable)
-- size of the collection
-- bindings count to the collection

 That said, we can build a sample script, which will be used for profiling.
 Initially we will create a single collection and attach watchers to it.
 Once this is done, `protractor` will start clicking a button, which will update a random element of the collection.
 Here is our `SampleCtrl`, which is responsible for initialization and handling the update requests: